mmbman/Katagiri/1987-01-10-Dogen-Four-Points.md

 Not only the experience of insight, so-called *vipassana*. *Vipassana* is fine.
 This is one of the practices in Tendai Buddhism.
 But that is another term.
 What I want to tell you is, generally speaking, whoever you are, Buddhist or Christian, whoever you are, that’s fine – if you are a human being, there must be a certain way, universally, to live in this world.
 So for this, I think not only the experience of insight, but the experience of realization.
 Tasting those teachings very deeply with body and mind, totally and wholeheartedly.

-That is the first point of Dogen Zenji’s teachings.
+That is the first point of Dōgen Zenji’s teachings.

 In terms of general Buddhism, Buddha Shakyamuni mentions the Eightfold Path.
 The first one is *Right View*.
 Right View is that you have to understand the human world, human beings, very deeply, based on impermanence and no-substantiality.
 This is the right understanding.

-Dogen Zenji’s comment on Right [View] says, “Right View is that your life must be absorbed by Buddha’s eye.”
+Dōgen Zenji’s comment on Right [View] says, “Right View is that your life must be absorbed by Buddha’s eye.”
 That means universal eye; the universe. *Eye* means function of the universe, cosmos.
 Something more than cosmos, in the physics point of view.
 Anyway, let me say the universe.
 So, your life must be encompassed or included or embraced by the universe, already.
 That is called *ganzei ri zō shin* in Japanese. *Ganze ri* means within the Buddha’s eye. *Zō shin* means the body is stored.
 So your body means that the life and death is already stored in the big storage called the universe. (*Transcriber’s Note:* This is referring to *Shōbōgenzō* “*Sanjūshichi-bon-bodai-bunpō*”, “The Thirty-Seven Factors of Bodhi.”)

 So, that is [that you should] think of it, you should be mindful of this Right View.